Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Fractional Dynamical Systems

 \section{Fractional Dynamical Systems}

-In this section, we derive the key physical quantities of our model and investigate their dynamical behavior.
-This analysis provides deeper insights into the features of the model and demonstrates its ability to describe different cosmological phases.
-In what follows, we introduce two possible formulations for the corresponding dynamical system, explaining the rationale behind each and clarifying why one of them proves to be more suitable for analyzing the solutions.
+In what follows, we construct two possible formulations for the dynamical system of the fractional SB model established in Section \ref{FLRW-SB-Cosmology}.
+Moreover, we explain the rationale behind each formulation and clarify why one of them proves more suitable for analyzing the solutions.